 Site you get with a $200 budget

-At $200, you can expect to have a custom domain name and use a low cost shared hosting plan for your website.
+At $200, you can expect to have a custom domain name and use a cheap shared hosting plan for your website.
 You can use WordPress as the foundation for running your website and use either free or premium designed templates.

 You’ll most likely be running everything yourself and be tasked with editing and creating articles, adding features and functionalities, and maintaining the website.
-As for SEO and social media integrations, you’ll have to rely on free plugins such as Yoast SEO.
+As for SEO and social media integrations, you’ll have to rely on free plugins.

 Site you get with a $1,000 budget

 At $1,000, you can expect to have a custom domain name and the ability to choose between shared or VPS hosting plans.
 WordPress is still the best platform to build your site but you now have the option to use free or premium plugins and also premium templates that you can modify to match your requirements.